 A master of big data, artificial intelligence, connectivity, and cybersecurity, Thales is partnering with navies around the world to meet their needs.
 The sailors understand the threats and Thales’ engineers and programmers craft the solutions.

-Thales’ robust, software-controlled Sea Fire radars, its Planar Flank Array Sonars, its SLAM-F mine countermeasures, and its advanced aerial and underwater drones give navies the edge they need in the accelerating cycle of the technological arms race.
+Thales’ robust, software-controlled Sea Fire radars, Planar Flank Array Sonars, SLAM-F mine countermeasures, and combat mission systems, as well as its life-cycle support services and advanced aerial and underwater drones give navies the edge they need in the accelerating cycle of the technological arms race.

 It’s all about data.
 Nowadays almost everything and everyone produces it.
 Even far from shore it can be a tidal wave of information from sensors, ships, and weapons.
 Thales is using artificial intelligence to digest it all and cull the most relevant information for and from the platforms used by navies -- from ships, submarines, and aircraft, to satellites.
 Commanders thus have what they need to make the right decision at the decisive moment.

 Thales is also spearheading another revolution -- autonomy.
 Its smart sensors are no longer limited by human reaction time; they automatically adapt at lightning speed to changing circumstances.
 This is particularly applicable to mine warfare and drones where, while man remains in the loop, autonomy is reaching new levels.
 It’s all a far cry from the swashbuckling sailors of yesteryear, but a lot safer and likely more efficient.

 “The autonomy of the sensors and systems Thales is developing allows sailors to multiply their performance many times over, keeping a step ahead of adversaries,” emphasizes Mr. Mesnet.
 “It’s like in sailing competitions.
 Navigators no longer just steer their ships but focus on tactics, forecasting, analysis, and maintenance.
 The added value of man is changing.”